 A genotype is a genetic constitution related to a phenotype.
 Genotyping using the PCR facilitate identification and characterization of normal as well as the mutant alleles.

-Using methods such as nested PCR or allelic specific PCR variations in a genotype, two genotypes can be distinguished
+Using methods such as nested PCR or allelic specific PCR variations in genotypes or two genotypes can be distinguished.

 Using two different sets of primers for two different genotypes homozygous normal, heterozygous and homozygous mutant alleles can be identified.

 This method is used in knock-out and knock-in mice genotyping studies in which the affected organism of different genotypes can be evaluated.